A simple, flexible and tax-advantageous way to give to your favorite charities.

 With a donor-advised fund, you generally CANNOT:

 You’ve worked hard to establish your charitable legacy.
-Make sure to pass it on by nominating an individual, a charity, or a combination of both as a successor for your Giving Account.
+Make sure to pass it on by nominating an individual, a charity, or a combination of both as the successor for your Giving Account.
 Nominating a successor(s) is the simplest way to continue the legacy of your Giving Account after your passing.
-You can establish a succession plan when you open a Giving Account, or you can nominate a successor(s) at any point by logging in to your Giving Account, clicking "Your profile", and choosing the "Successor" tab.
+You can establish a succession plan when you open a Giving Account, or you can nominate a successor(s) at any point by logging in to your Giving Account, clicking "Your profile," and choosing the "Successor" tab.

 If a successor is not recommended, then upon your death, any remaining balance will be granted out in accordance with the Fidelity Charitable Trustees’ Initiative.
 For more information regarding successor options, review the Fidelity Charitable Giving Account Guide.